Chapter 5 : Indigenous Ways of Knowing

 Use responses to inform and guide the learning process.
 They can provide insight into which concepts need clarity, what many students are already well informed about, and a general direction that many students want to pursue.

-- Concept Maps allow students to share their learning and knowledge with visual representations.
-Encourage the students to draw, incorporate words, messages, ideas, anything they have learned about Indigenous Ways of Knowing.
+Concept Maps allow students to share their learning and knowledge with visual representations.
+Encourage the students to draw, incorporate words, messages, ideas anything they have learned about Indigenous Ways of Knowing.
 The concept map allows you to see how students understand the content.
-This activity can be completed as a group activity or individually.
+Example below.

 At this stage, students may begin research to pursue their umbrella questions, or some of the following activities could be integrated into the process to ensure that students have an understanding of foundational climate science.
 The activities listed below will enrich the understanding of climate change.